-A tactic of Satan to undermine our belief in what God has said.
+These questionings in our mind are a tactic of Satan to undermine our belief in the truth of what God has said.
 “Did God really say that?” was an opportunity for Eve to remind herself and speak out God’s words, instead she listened to Satan and fell into his subtle trap (Gen 2:16,17, 3:1-6).

-Doubts are a negative mental response so to overcome them focus your mind with faith in God’s promises, and praise Him for the blessings already received.
+Doubts are a negative mental response.
+To overcome them focus your mind with faith in God’s promises, and praise Him for the blessings already received.
 Do I regularly feed my mind on the promises of God and praise Him for His hand on my life?

 Challenge your doubts with the promises of God’s Word

-Being essentially negative, doubts anticipate failure and defeat.
-Because they are not beneficial to our Christian walk they must be ‘taken captive’ and made obedient to Christ and submissive to His word (the Bible), being replaced by good thoughts (2 Cor 10:5; Phil 4:8).
+A by-product of our inherited sin nature, mankind is essentially negative, with doubts anticipating failure and defeat.
+As these traits are not beneficial to our Christian walk, they must be ‘taken captive’ and made obedient to Christ and submissive to His Word (the Bible), being replaced by good and uplifting, yet realistic thoughts (2 Cor 10:5; Phil 4:8).

-Thomas, one of the original disciples has been called 'doubting Thomas' because he did not accept the verbal accounts of the other disciples that Jesus had risen – however later when Jesus connected with Thomas his words were, "My Lord and my God" (Jn 20:24-28).
+Thomas, one of the original disciples has been called 'doubting Thomas' because he did not accept the verbal accounts of the other disciples that Jesus had risen – however later when Jesus connected with Thomas his words were, "My Lord and my God" as his apprehensions were replaced when he saw the proof (Jn 20:24-28).